AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/code-based/tutorial.md

 ## Tracking interactions with code-based experiences

-Since the onus of rendering the code-based experience lies with the app developer, it is your responsibility to monitor the desired end user interactions and call the appropriate tracking APIs.
+Since the onus of rendering the code-based experience lies with the app developer, you must monitor the desired end user interactions and call the appropriate tracking APIs.
 To record an interaction with the code-based content, call the [track](../public-classes/proposition-item.md#track) API provided in the `PropositionItem` class.
 The below code shows two examples of tracking: when the content is displayed to the user and when the user clicks on the content.
-These examples are for illustrating how to call track  API and not a recommendation on where it should be called.
+These examples are for illustrating how to call the track  API and not a recommendation on where it should be called.
 Please examine your app workflow to find the appropriate way to perform tracking.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>